DataDog/hiring-engineers/steffens_answers.md

 # Steffen's answers

 Hi<br>
-my name is Steffen and I had fun runnning through this exercise.<br>
+my name is Steffen and I enjoyed runnning through this exercise.
+I was already looking into some monitoring or visualization for my home automation system.<br>

 # Environment
 I have attached my home automation instance on a raspberry.
 There is no